cjbarker/cjbarker.com/content/blog/creating-high-entropy-passwords-on-linux.md

 function usage {
     echo "Usage: $1 [nbr-passwords] [max-pswd-length]"
-    echo "-nbr-password     number of passwords to generate" echo "-max-pswd-length  maxinum string length of characters in password" }
+    echo "-nbr-password     number of passwords to generate" echo "-max-pswd-length  maximum string length of characters in password" }

 function is_nbr {